 Field Level Wheelchair Section — East End Zone

-- This section is located near the East End Zone.
-This section faces the main stage and provides a direct view of the event; however, this seating area will not be covered or enclosed.
+• This section is located near the East End Zone.
+It faces the main stage and provides a direct view of the event; however, this seating area will not be covered or enclosed.

-- Guests must access this section from the Will Call elevators located between Gate 5 and Gate 6 on East Campus Road.
+• Guests must access this section from the elevators located between Gate 5 and Gate 6 on East Campus Road.

-- Vehicles are not allowed to drop-off and pick-up near the stadium.
+• Vehicles are not allowed to drop off and pick-up near the stadium.
 Shuttles will run from the East Campus Parking Deck.
 Parking Map.
-There will be a slight incline when returning to the shuttle.

 Interior Covered Wheelchair Section — Level 200

-- Guests must access this section from the Will Call elevators located between Gate 5 and Gate 6 on East Campus Road.
+• Guests must access this section from the elevators located between Gate 5 and Gate 6 on East Campus Road.

-- Vehicles are not allowed to drop-off and pick-up near the stadium.
+• Vehicles are not allowed to drop off and pick-up near the stadium.
 Shuttles will run from the East Campus Parking Deck.
 Parking Map.
-There will be a slight incline when returning to the shuttle.

-- Water is available, and accessible restrooms are located nearby.
+• Water is available, and ADA accessible portable restrooms are located nearby.

 Disability Seating Reservations

-Disability seating is limited and requests will be processed as they are received.
-In addition to a reservation, all guests must have a general admission ticket to enter the stadium.
+Disability seating is limited, and requests will be processed as they are received.

 On-site wheelchairs are NOT available.
 Guests with difficulty walking are strongly encouraged to bring their own wheelchair.